Valais: Transport

 Another railway axis connects Valais with central and eastern Switzerland.
 This is a metre-gauge railway owned by the Matterhorn Gotthard Bahn, which ultimately leads to Disentis and Chur, from Zermatt via Visp and Brig.
 The main railway goes through the Furka Base Tunnel in the extreme east of the canton, with the older Furka Summit Tunnel being popular for its highly scenic sections as well.
-The Glacier Express connects directly Zermatt with St. Moritz, using both Mattherhorn Gotthard Bahn and Rhaetian Railway network.
+The Glacier Express directly connects Zermatt with St. Moritz, using both Matterhorn Gotthard Bahn and Rhaetian Railway network.

-The canton comprehends a very extensive road network, with elevations ranging from that of Lake Geneva at Le Bouveret to that of the Nufenen Pass, the highest paved road in Valais.
-The A9, the only motorway, serves the valley up to Sierre, the extension towards Brig being currently built.
+The canton comprehends a road network, with elevations ranging from that of Lake Geneva at Le Bouveret to that of the Nufenen Pass, the highest paved road in Valais.
+The A9, the only motorway, serves the valley up to Sierre, the extension towards Brig being currently under construction.
 All inhabited side valleys are accessible to motorized transport since the 1960s; the high-elevation reservoirs built during those years, notably the Grande Dixence, necessitating paved roads as well.
 As in most other cantons, localities are essentially served by PostBus Switzerland, which also operates numerous tourist lines on the Alpine passes and to the high-elevation lakes.
 Martigny, Sion, Sierre and Brig are hubs of public transportation.
 The winding mountain roads of Valais are very popular with drivers, bikers, and cyclists for their spectacular scenery and are the highlights of competitions such as Tour de Suisse and the Rallye International du Valais.
 For a list of high-elevation paved roads, see list of highest paved roads in Switzerland.

 Because of tourism, there are many railways and cable cars in the mountains.
 Railways serving side valleys are the Aigle–Ollon–Monthey–Champéry railway, the Martigny–Orsières Railway (notably serving Verbier), the Martigny–Châtelard Railway (serving the Trient Valley) and the Visp-Zermatt railway.
 Above Zermatt, the Gornergrat Railway and the Klein Matterhorn cable car are respectively the highest open-air railway and highest public transport in Europe.

-In Valais are two ports on Lake Geneva served by the CGN: St. Gingolph and Le Bouveret.
-The largest airport is located at Sion.
+The Valais has two ports on Lake Geneva served by the CGN: St. Gingolph and Le Bouveret.
+The canton is served by Sion Airport.
+However, the airport only provides routes to limited destinations.
+The nearest larger domestic and international airport is Geneva Airport, located 160 km west of Sion.